joakin/joakin.github.com/_drafts/2013-05-15-leaving-it-behind.md

 your future, and a whole lot more.

-Like the tired mind of the adolescent who breaks free leaving home, a mix of fatigue and joy possessed me, locking away the coward in far deep hole.
+Like the tired mind of the adolescent who breaks free leaving home, a mix of fatigue and joy possessed me, locking away the coward in a hole far deep down.

 ### Environment and opinions